magoo/risk-measurement/content/en/docs/intro/risk.md

 **Third axiom**: For all events in a sampled space that are mutually exclusive, the result of their sum should equal their union.

-In more simple english, imagine a deck of cards.
+In more simple English, imagine a deck of cards.
 There are no "Kings" that are "Queens", because the face cards are mutually exclusive.
 No card is both a King and a Queen.

 So, the odds of a card being a King (1 in 13) can be added to the odds of being a Queen (also, 1 in 13) safely (2 in 13 odds of being a King OR Queen)

-However, the odds of being a Heart and a King are not mutually exclusive, because they intersect with the King of Hearts which is simultanously both cards.
+However, the odds of being a Heart and a King are not mutually exclusive, because they intersect with the King of Hearts which is simultaneously both cards.

 So, you cannot cleanly add the odds of being a King (1 in 13) with the odds of being a Heart (1 in 4), because there is a single card that could be both.
 16 cards would meet the criteria of being a King or a Heart in reality.
 If you broke this rule and treated them as mutually exclusive, you might count the King of Hearts twice, or not at all.
 This is a failure of quantitative risk modeling.